melbournebioinformatics/abacbs-2025-metagenomics-workshop/episodes/01-introduction.md

 ---
-title: "Metagenomics data processing"
+title: "Introduction to metagenomics"
 teaching: 20
 exercises: 0
 ---

 :::::::::::::::::::::::::::::::::::::: questions

+- What is metagenomics?
+- How does metagenomics data look like?
-- What are the main approaches for processing metagenomics data?
+- What kind of insights can we get from metagenomics data?
-- What are metagenome-assembled genomes (MAGs)?
-- What is the meaning of taxonomic and functional profiles

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+- Explain what metagenomics is at a party.
+- Explain how metagenomics data looks like for a general science audience.
-- Explain how to use markdown with the new lesson template
+- Explain the insights that metagenomic data can bring.
-- Demonstrate how to include pieces of code, figures, and nested challenge blocks

 ::::::::::::::::::::::::::::::::::::::::::::::::